jayabal90/covid19_tracker/README.md

 # Covid19 Tracker
-This application we seeing covid19 data analysis based on country.
+This application we will look into covid19 data analysis based on country as well as global.

+# Description
+React and Covid19 Rest api used.
-# Rest Api
+### Rest api.
 [covid19 Rest api] (https://covid19.mathdro.id/api).

 ## Hosting URL